 Hi, all!
 This past week, I’ve kind of been MIA as I’ve been battling a flu bug.
 As I’ve gotten older, I’ve realized that when I feel an illness coming on, if I stay home and sleep for 24 hours, I usually can kick the booger out of my system, without much damage.
 So last Monday, I stayed home and slept and have only had to deal with some lingering exhaustion, which I’m okay with!
-So, rather than tackle a big DIY, today I’m going to share how I took some little crates and made some easy DIY Farmhouse Utility Shelves!
+So, rather than tackle a big DIY, today I’m going to share how I took some little wooden boxes and made some easy DIY Farmhouse Crate Shelves!

 So… I’ve created these little cuties for a very special purpose that I will be revealing next week.
 But, for now, I thought I would give you the tutorial in case you want to use them in your own special way.
 These crate-type shelves are pretty versatile!